Jakhar89/product-context/README.md

 ## App Info
 This App is a react based product listing demo using Context API and showcasing the utilization of Props as well.
+It calls to the API once but filters does work fine without any recalls.

 This is still loosely created as it is a demo.
 There is scope for improvements, such as:
 1. Taking functions to context folders and creating a separate file to be imported and used as a global source for functions.